blakenetz/interview-take-home-tests-1.2/packages/intersection/README.md

 ## Implementation

-My approach is to have a ticker that updates every 1 second On each tick, we evaluate if we need to update any state The flow of the intersection is determined by 2 states:
+My approach is to have a ticker that updates every 1 second.
+On each tick, we evaluate if we need to make any updates to the app's states.
+The flow of the intersection is determined by 2 states:

-1. Flow Direction (north-south or east-west)
+1. `flowDirection` (north-south or east-west)
-2. Phase (green, warning, etc.)
+2. `phase` (green, warning, etc.)

 Each phase is allocated a certain number of ticks.
-Once there allocation is used up, then move to the next phases.
+Once thier allocation is used up, the app progresses to the next phase.
-Once each phase has been cycled through, move to the next `flowDirection`
+Once each phase has been cycled through, move to the next flowDirection

 ## Setup